David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 ![Incorrect Underutilized ST Program](stencil_1d/problems/stencil_1_2_px_per_clk_incorrect.svg "Incorrect Underutilized ST Program")

-The scheduler produces this hardware because:
+The scheduler produces this space-time IR program because:
 1. `seq` must be converted to either `tseq`, `sseq`, or `tseq (sseq)`
 1. When lowering the `tuple_to_seq` to a `reshape`, the correct input type is `tseq 6 (tseq 1 1 (int x int))` because that evenly spaces out the invalids.
 The evenly spaced out invalids allow the `reshape` to buffer only 1 `int` for emitting on the next clock.